-Our Superior MRI for Your Horse
+Superior Quality MRI for Outstanding Images of Your Horse

 Magnetic Resonance Imaging (MRI) for Horses

-Compare Our MRI vs the Standing MRI
+Compare Our MRI To A Standing MRI

-The horse was then scanned with the our MRI, the ESAOTE Vet-MR Elite machine.
-The arrows and arrow heads in the slides below show all the injuries that were missed by the Hallmarq MRI scan.
-The following had been missed:
+The horse was then scanned with our MRI, the Vet-MR Grande XL by Universal Medical Systems, Inc. The arrows and arrowheads in the pictures below show all of the injuries that were missed by the Hallmarq standing MRI scan.

-- Distal cannon bone contusion
+1. Distal cannon bone contusion

-- Trauma in the sesamoid bones behind the fetlock joint
+2. Trauma in the sesamoid bones behind the fetlock joint

-- Cartilage thinning and damage at the front back of the cannon bone in the fetlock joint
+3. Cartilage thinning and damage at the front back of the cannon bone in the fetlock joint

-- Injury of the intersesamoidean ligament
+4. Injury of the intersesamoidean ligament

-- Injury of the collateral ligament of the fetlock joint
+5. Injury of the collateral ligament of the fetlock joint

 Make Appointment Online